gregwhitaker/ignition/README.md

 * Scripted - Loads a configuration file and configures the account in a headless process.

 ###Interactive Configuration
-Ignition provides an interactive console application to guide you through the account configuration process.
+Ignition provides an interactive console application to guide you through the configuration process.

 	$ ./ignition